m-gamao/health-dashboard2/README.md

 *Epic 3:* The User can navigate the dashboard/homepage and see reminders for their current medications, healthcare appointments, and health metrics from smart devices such as Apple Watch.
 There are 6 stories below and each contains a series of tasks for Frontend development.

+*Epic 4*: A chat assistant helps the user to develop their health goals, plan strategies, and reminders.

 *******Frontend Tasks:*******

 *Greeting:*